Rich White Honky Blues

 2022 album by Hank Williams Jr.

 Rich White Honky Blues is the 54th studio album by American musician Hank Williams Jr. The album is a collection of blues covers and was produced by Dan Auerbach from the rock group the Black Keys.
 Williams said in an interview that almost all the songs were recorded in one take.
 The Country Music Hall of Famer also mentioned that the album includes blues standards popularized by Lightnin' Hopkins, R.L.
 Burnside, and Muddy Waters, among others.

 To the surprise of fans, Thunderhead Hawkins also makes an appearance on the album.
 The latter is Williams's alter ego when he is singing the blues.
 The album was inspired partly by legendary actor Redd Foxx, who was a big fan of Hank Williams, Sr. Williams Jr. states that he met the actor when he was a young boy, and recalled how Redd told his mother Audrey Williams about his love for Williams Sr.'s music.
 Williams Jr. never forgot about the encounter, and it inspired him to record Rich White Honky Blues.

-This is Williams Jr.'s 58th album.
-The album also marks Williams Jr.'s first entry on the Billboard Blues Albums Chart, on which Rich White Honky Blues peaked at number one on July 2, 2022.
+The album marks Williams Jr.'s first entry on the Billboard Blues Albums Chart, on which Rich White Honky Blues peaked at number one on July 2, 2022.

-Hank Williams Jr is supporting the album with a 2023 tour produced by Live Nation starting on May 12, 2023.
+Hank Williams Jr supported the album with a 2023 tour produced by Live Nation that started on May 12, 2023.